 There is no charge to have your text ad posted in the Info Exchange.
 Please include contact information (phone, e-mail, web) and an "expiration date" (if appropriate) for your posting.
 Vocal Area Network reserves the right to adjust expiration dates for ads.
-Unless requested otherwise, ads typically run for three months.
+Unless requested otherwise, ads typically run for two months.
 Vocal Area Network reserves the right to edit ads for length and content (though our editing is done very gently).
 To supplement your text ad with a graphic VAN Ad banner ad, see our Advertising page.

 See also the Choir Auditions page for ongoing audition ads from choirs.

 As the editor of Peermusic Classical’s New Voices Choral Series, I periodically seek scores for possible publication.
 If you have anything a cappella or with keyboard that a good school, community, church choir, etc. can learn, whether for mixed choirs or for men’s or women’s choirs, I will consider submitting it.
 Please e-mail PDFs to me at firstname.lastname@example.org.
 Recordings, either live or computer-generated are welcome, but not required.
 I will acknowledge receipt of every submission, but will only contact you after that if I choose to submit it for approval.

 Harmonium offers workshop with Harold Rosenbaum April 16

 Harmonium Choral Society presents a Musicianship Workshop: An Afternoon with Harold Rosenbaum for music students and teachers alike on April 16 from 2:00 PM to 5:00 PM at the Grace Episcopal Church, 4 Madison Avenue, Madison, NJ.
 Register in advance for an afternoon with Master Conductor Harold Rosenbaum.
 Come ready to sing or conduct, learn and enjoy!